 Part 1: The Planning

 Sunderdhunga is touted as the most beautiful trek in the region.
 And when the comparison is drawn with Pindari and Kafni treks, both immense in beauty, it says a lot about what this trek might offer.
 It looked promising right from the initial investigation with views of Maiktoli looking particularly impressive.
-With my almost whimsical proclivity to do a valley trek, Sunderdhunga made perfect sense.

 I had never met any of the team members before.
 The only relevant information I had that everyone was ready to “rough it out”.
-That’s all I needed.
+That was all I needed.
 With each of us belonging to different walk of life, the potential topics to talk about during the walks and around the table looked infinite (and so it was).With only a cursory meeting at Bageshwar, the introductions were reserved for bigger stage.

 Part 2: The Execution

 The trek, in essence, starts from Khati and Jatoli is the first stop.
-The trail is a treat for someone who loves forests and the steep forest covered slopes rising from the banks of Pindar and Sundedhunga Gad truly starts the trek in spectacular fashion.
+The trail is a treat for someone who loves forests and the steep forest covered slopes rising from the banks of Pindar and Sundedhunga Gad truly start the trek in spectacular fashion.
 It only took us a leisurely walk of 5 hours to reach Jatoli.

 Much smaller and far more exotic than Khati, Jatoli is last village en-route.
 The invariably laid back and slow paced village is a wonderful place to relax.
 The hazy weather obscured the peaks above but the place still had aplenty to keep the shutterbugs busy.
 Villagers, their curiosity finally taking over their inhibitions, were fascinated by the ipads and the ipods and came in drones to have a look.

 The trek becomes a grade more challenging from Jatoli onward, the distance to cover on a single day more serious.
 As we move deeper into the valley, the ever growing proximity with peaks becomes apparent in many different ways.
-Many ups and downs render the path challenging with each ounce of energy summoned to take the next step.

 Part 3: The culmination